rmcgibbo/msmaccelerator2/README.md

 Communication structure
 -----------------------
+The communication structure is really modeled off the FAH workserver, instead of workqueue.
+The accelerator server responds to requests. *It doesn't initiate them*.
+The two types of requests it (basically) responds to are a simulator coming online and saying "let me run a simulation", and a "modeler" coming online and saying "let me build an MSM".
+The interleaving of these two processes -- how many of each to run, how many cycles, etc, is NOT controlled by the server.
+That is the domain of the queueing system or whatever.

-- A "server" process (see `server.py`) runs with a ZMQ REP (reply) socket.
-It is capable of communicting with both "simulators" and "clusterers".
-When a "simulator" comes online, it pings the server who replies with an initial structure.
+- The server process (`accelerator serve`) runs with a ZMQ REP (reply) socket.
+It is capable of communicating with both simulators and modelers.
+When a simulator comes online, it pings the server who replies with an initial structure.
 When the simulator is done, it tells the server and then exits.
 - Note that the simulator does not actually send back any data, it just sends